Solved: Apple Photos Search/Indexing Not Working (iPad/iPhone)

 How to Fix Apple Photos Search and Indexing

-Follow these steps to get Apple Photos back on track:
+Follow these steps to get Apple Photos back on track as quickly as possible:

-- (Probably not strictly necessary, but recommended) Check for the latest iOS/iPadOS update.
+- (Not strictly necessary, but recommended) Check for the latest iOS/iPadOS update.
 Go to Settings > General > Software Update to see if an update is available.
 If there is, download and install it.

 - (Probably not necessary, but a good idea) Restart your device.
 (Hold down the power and volume up button simultaneously for two seconds, then ‘slide to power off.’
 Wait 10 seconds, then hold down the power button for two seconds to power on.)
 Restarting can clear up minor glitches and ensure a fresh start for background processes like indexing.